Cancer survivors: Care for your body after treatment

 Adding physical activity to your daily routine doesn't take a lot of extra work.
 Focus on small steps to make your life more active.
 Take the stairs more often or park farther from your destination and walk the rest of the way.
 Check with your doctor before you begin any exercise program.

 With your doctor's approval, start slowly and work your way up.
-The American Cancer Society recommends adult cancer survivors exercise for at least 30 minutes five or more days a week.
+The American Cancer Society recommends adult cancer survivors exercise for at least 150 minutes a week, including strength training at least two days a week.
 As you recover and adjust, you might find that more exercise makes you feel even better.

 Sometimes you won't feel like exercising, and that's OK.
 Don't feel guilty if lingering treatment side effects, such as fatigue, keep you sidelined.
 When you feel up to it, take a walk around the block.
 Do what you can, and remember that rest also is important to your recovery.